Department of Management, Marketing and General Business

 The 31-49 credit hour MBA program is designed for completion within a two-year period, although the program can be completed in as soon as one year for some students.
 Courses are offered on campus, in Amarillo (primarily at night) and online.
 Students are able to take every course required for graduation in the online, campus or Amarillo environments.
 In addition, students have the option of combining online courses with traditional campus or Amarillo courses to meet degree requirements.

-For more information about the MBA program please refer to MBA frequently asked questions.
 If you would like us to send you general information about the program, please complete an Electronic Inquiry and someone from our program will contact you.

 The Master of Business Administration (M.B.A.) is also available completely online.